crego-tech/crego-ui-kit/README.md

 ## Styling

-This package requires Tailwind CSS to be configured in your project.
-You have two options:
+This package requires Tailwind CSS to be configured in your project :

-### Option 1: Use the Tailwind Plugin (Recommended)
+### Use the Tailwind Plugin

 Add the UI kit's Tailwind plugin to your `tailwind.config.js`: